cksystemsteaching/selfie/README.md

 Compiling arithmetic expressions with operators for addition and subtraction works the same way as compiling terms with operators for multiplication, division, and remainder.
 Code generation just uses the `add` and `sub` instructions for the operators `+` and `-`, respectively.
 The above figure shows how the procedure `compile_arithmetic` implements the grammar rule that defines the non-terminal `arithmetic`, including emitting code.

-> Overloading and type polymorphism
+> Type polymorphism through overloading, again

 An interesting twist, however, is that both `+` and `-` are *overloaded* operators in C\*, and many other programming languages, with *type polymorphism*, as mentioned before.
 Their semantics depends on the type of their operands.
 Fortunately, there are only two types in C\* for unsigned integers and pointers to unsigned integers denoted `uint64_t` and `uint64_t*`, respectively, leaving us with four combinations for each operator.
 In the following, we focus on addition.
 Subtraction is handled similarly but not exactly the same as addition.
 Refer to the source code of selfie for the details.